girdeux31/easyPhysi/README.md

 Problem: A3.b 2021 junio coincidentes

 Statement: At the vertices of a square with a side of 2 m and centered at the origin of coordinates, four electric charges are placed as shown in the figure.

-b) If an electron is launched from the center of the square with a velocity v = 3E4 j m/s, calculate the speed at which the electron will leave the square through the midpoint of the top side.
+If an electron is launched from the center of the square with a velocity v = 3E4 j m/s, calculate the speed at which the electron will leave the square through the midpoint of the top side.

 ```
+from pyphysics.drivers.body import Body, electron
+from pyphysics.drivers.universe import Universe
+from pyphysics.utils import compare_floats, magnitude

 point_0 = (0, 0)
 point_1 = (0, 1)